-They were shown into a carpeted tent and the terms of the surrender were read out by Montgomery.
+The German delegation were then shown into a carpeted tent and the terms of the surrender were read out by Montgomery.

 At 18:30 the German delegates signed the Instrument of Surrender which would come into force at 0800hrs British Double Summer Time on Saturday 5th May 1945.

-Montgomery's Adjutant, Lt Col Trumbull Warren, later described the events in "Monty, Biography of Montgomery" by Nigel Hamilton.
+Montgomery's PA, Lt Col Trumbull Warren, later described the events in "Monty, Biography of Montgomery" by Nigel Hamilton.

 The senior German officer was General Admiral von Friedeburg, commander-in-chief of the German fleet.
 General Kinsel, chief of staff of the German army was “a magnificent looking officer about 6' 5" ... complete with monocle -- a real professional Prussian.”
 Next was Rear Admiral Wagner, flag officer to the admiral of the fleet.
 And Major Friedel, who had “the cruellest face of any man I have ever seen.”
 A fifth officer -- a Colonel Poleck -- joined the group for the signing.